Seonaid McIntosh: Shooting Career

 In August at the Rio de Janeiro leg of the World Cup McIntosh won Silver in the Women's 10m Air Rifle.
 She went on to win Gold in the Women's 3x40 Rifle, becoming the first British Woman to win a World Cup Gold Medal.
 This result moved her from fourth to first in the ISSF World Rankings for Three Position Rifle in the September 2019 Rankings, making her the first British Woman to be ranked World #1.

 At the European Championships in September 2019 Seonaid won Bronze in the 50m Prone Rifle Mixed Team (Pairs) event with teammate Kenneth Parr.
 She went on to win Gold in the 300m Prone Rifle, equalling the World Record with a score of 599(ex600).

-When the British team's were announced for the postponed 2020 Summer Olympics in Tokyo, McIntosh was included.
-The other British women shooters bound for Tokyo are Olympian Kirsty Hegarty (women’s Olympic trap) and Paralympians Lorraine Lambert, Issy Bailey and Lesley Stewart.
+McIntosh was studying for an MSc Performance Psychology at the University of Edinburgh when the British teams were announced for the postponed 2020 Summer Olympics in Tokyo.
+In addition to McIntosh's inclusion on this team, the other British women shooters bound for Tokyo were Olympian Kirsty Hegarty (women’s Olympic trap) and Paralympians Lorraine Lambert, Issy Bailey and Lesley Stewart.

 In February 2023, McIntosh won the 10m Air Rifle event at the second stage of the 2023 ISSF World Cup in Cairo.
 This made her the first British athlete to win a World Cup Gold Medal in the air rifle event.
 Her qualification score of 634.0 was a Personal Best and new British Record.

 In March 2023 she won silver at the European 10Metre Championships in Tallinn, Estonia.
 This earned British Shooting a quota place to the 2024 Olympic Games in Paris.

+In May 2023 she won a gold medal in the 50M Three Position event at the ISSF World Cup in Baku, setting a world record.
+In June she won a Bronze medal in the Three Position event at the 3rd European Games in Poland.
+Her qualification score of 591 was a new British record.

+At the 2024 ISSF World Cup in Cairo, McIntosh won gold in the 10m Air Rifle Mixed Pairs with teammate Dean Bale, scoring 10.9 on her final shot.
+In the 50m Three Position Rifle, she won gold at three of the four World Cup matches (Cairo, Baku 2 and Munich), placing fourth at the first Baku event.

+At the 2024 Paris Olympic Games, she finished 26th in the Mixed Team Air Rifle paired with Mike Bargeron, 37th in the Women's Air Rifle and 12th in the Women's Three-Position Rifle.

+Following the Paris Olympic Games, McIntosh took a break from shooting, returning to competition in 2025 World Championships where she won a bronze medal in the Women's 50m Three Positions Rifle event.